top of page

 Uneven tension; flap & pump pockets

-Drum‑tight skin; lower drag coefficient
+Drum-tight skin; lower turbulence and drag compared with loose, flapping sheet

 Load Path